wilkie/blog/posts/code-of-code-ethics.md

 And, to be frank, it is evil.
 An evil that has existed for quite some time, but never with this type of attention.
 The internet, in spite of its faults, has a potent ability to shine a bright light on blight.

-Within the tech space, under that illumination, we found a shadow vaguely hiding an unsurprising collaboration between government agencies, such as ICE, and technology giants, such as Microsoft, Google, and Amazon.
+Within the tech space, under that illumination, we found a shadow feebly hiding an unsurprising collaboration between government agencies, such as ICE, and technology giants, such as Microsoft, Google, and Amazon.
-The tech world, including these companies and their products, have greatly benefited from decades of community labor in the form of free and open-source software.
+The tech world, including these companies and their products, has greatly benefited from decades of community labor in the form of free and open-source software.
 Now, that community has a grievance and a dastardly dilemma: how to prevent further misappropriation of that labor without hurting the community it originally meant to bolster?

 ## Code of Ethics